apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 Luigi, Kubeflow or custom solutions.

-**Are you or your team actively participating in Airflow development - contributing?**
+**Are you or your team actively participating in Airflow development - contributing? (single choice)**

 |                 |   No. |     % |
 |-----------------|-------|-------|